Six Activities to Honor the Winter Solstice

 5. Finally, create a special and simple ritual to release the stagnant energies of the year and set intentions for the coming year.
 After the Winter Solstice the light returns a little each day until we reach the longest day of sunlight on Summer Solstice around June 21.
 Set a simple ritual space using candles and any of the solstice nature items mentioned above.
 Start by meditating on what you wish to release from the past year and write it down.
 Then meditate on your intentions for the coming year.
 Write those down.
 When you feel ready, place both lists in the fire.
 Use the energy of the returning sun to illuminate your path!
 Celebrate with food, music, and dancing!

 If you want to learn more about the intersection between cycles of the natural world, intuition, and healing, sign up to receive my bi-weekly newsletter.
-And if you are ready to dive in to experiential workshops that support your intuitive awakening, check out upcoming classes here.

 Next